jadenyue/NBA_Surrender_Analysis/README.md

 | 2023-24 | 1,622 | 304 | 18.7% | 5.29 |
 | 2024-25 | 1,595 | 300 | 18.8% | 5.54 |

-The last column shows that **The median RCR at which coaches surrender has not changed substatially**, going from 5.14 across the first five seasons to 5.36 across the last five, with a correlation to season of only +0.241.
+The last column shows that **the median RCR at which coaches surrender has drifted up rather than down**, going from 4.97 across the first five seasons to 5.36 across the last five, a correlation with the year of +0.502.

-So coaches have not lowered their threshold.
-They still wait until a comeback needs roughly 5.2 points per minute, which historically wins under 1% of the time.
-What has changed is how often games reach that state: more games are blowouts that require a coach to consider surrendering.
+A higher RCR threshold means coaches are waiting until games are *more* hopeless before acting.
+So coaches have not lowered their standards at all, and if anything have become marginally more stubborn.
+The rate still doubled.
+What changed is how often games reach that state, meaning more games are becoming blowouts that require a coach to consider surrendering.

-From 1996-97 to 2012-13 the rate averaged 8.7% and barely trended at all, with a correlation to season of +0.459.
-From 2013-14 onwards it averaged 14.0% and climbed steadily at +0.876.
-Something changed around 2013, and the timing lines up with the three point era rather than with any rule change or shift in coaching philosophy.
-A league taking far more threes at a faster pace produces a wider spread of outcomes, so leads that used to take a quarter to build now can be built in minutes.
+The rise also correlates with particular league trends.
+From 2000-01 to 2012-13 the rate averaged 9.0%, and although it drifted upward it did so weakly and unevenly, at a correlation of +0.624.
+From 2013-14 onwards it averaged 14.2% and climbed steadily at +0.885.
+The timing lines up with the three point era rather than with any rule change or shift in coaching philosophy.
+A league taking far more threes at a faster pace produces a wider spread of outcomes, with the good teams being able to get ahead on the bad teams much more quickly.

 If coaches were getting softer, the RCR threshold would have fallen.
-It did not.
+It rose.
 So this is a measurement of games becoming less competitive rather than coaches becoming more willing to quit.

 *The full season by season series is in `comeback_rate_all.csv`, grouped by the season column.*

 ## Conclusion

 So coaches do inherently differ in how readily they surrender.
-Faced with the same RCR, in the same era, with a roster of the same quality, the quickest coach is roughly six times more likely to pull his starters than the slowest.
-Stephen Silas acts at 3.8% of moments where George Karl acts at 0.6%.
+Faced with the same RCR, in the same era, with a roster of the same quality, the quickest coach is roughly eight times more likely to pull his starters than the slowest.
+Stephen Silas acts at 3.9% of moments where George Karl acts at 0.5%.

-That tendency travels with the coach across different franchises at r = +0.306, and coaches like Isiah Thomas and Doug Collins barely move at all when their roster swings by five SRS points.
-Others swing by 10 to 17 percentage points depending on what team they walked into, and the median coach who changes clubs moves more than the entire league varies.
+That tendency travels with the coach across different franchises at r = +0.290, and coaches like Isiah Thomas and Rick Adelman barely move at all when their roster swings by five SRS points.
+Others swing by 8 to 17 percentage points depending on what team they walked into, and the median coach who changes clubs moves more than the 3.3 point spread between coaches league-wide.
 So a coach's number is a tendency rather than a fixed trait.

-The behaviour is also becoming much more common, with the surrender rate doubling over 29 seasons from 8.3% to 16.9%.
-What has not changed is the threshold, as the median RCR at surrender has sat at roughly 5.2 the entire time.
+The behaviour is also becoming much more common, with the surrender rate doubling over 25 seasons from 8.1% to 16.9%.
+What has not fallen is the threshold, as the median RCR at surrender rose slightly from 4.97 to 5.36 across the period.
 Coaches are not giving up any earlier than they used to, there are just far more games reaching the point where giving up makes sense.

 ## Limitations

-**Intent is only inferred** No coach announces that he is giving up.
-The last permanent exit of five starters is indicative of surrender, but could also be due to injury, ejection, foul trouble, or minute management unrelated to the score and wanting to give up.
+**Intent is only inferred.** No coach announces that he is giving up.
+The last permanent exit of five starters is indicative of surrender, but could also be due to injury, ejection, foul trouble, or minute management unrelated to the score.

 **The era control is a set of season dummies**, which absorbs everything that moved with time, including the three point revolution, pace and rule changes, without separating them.
 It removes era as a confounder but treats it as a black box.

 **Each coach gets one hazard ratio applied at every band**, which assumes his effect is constant across all levels of hopelessness.
 A coach who is quick at an RCR of 3 but stubborn at 10 would be averaged into the middle.

-**SRS is not a clean control** It is built from point margin, and point margin is affected by surrendering itself, so the control variable and the outcome are not fully independent.
-It is also a season-level figure, meaning it describes the roster a coach had rather than the team he actually had available on a particular game.
+**SRS is not a clean control.** It is built from point margin, and point margin is affected by surrendering itself, so the control variable and the outcome are not fully independent.
+It is also a season-level figure, meaning it describes the roster a coach had rather than the team he actually had available for a particular game.
 And it captures quality but not team depth.

-**Play-by-play substitution data is less complete in older seasons.** Team-games with fewer than 15 recorded substitutions were excluded, which affects 1996-97 far more than 2024-25.
-Since missing substitutions suppress detection, this could bias the historical trend, though two separate checks suggest the trend is real (The rise in recorded substitutions is real, since the play-by-play counts track an independent official measure of players used per game at r = +0.969.
-Second, dropping the sparsest logs makes the surrender trend slightly steeper rather than flatter, which is the opposite of what you would see if poor early data were suppressing the early rate.)
+**Play-by-play substitution data is less complete in earlier seasons.** Team-games with fewer than 15 recorded substitutions were excluded, which affects 2000-01 more than 2024-25, with pass rates of 76.7% and 98.0% respectively and median substitutions logged rising from 18 to 24.
+Since missing substitutions make a surrender undetectable, this could manufacture the historical trend rather than reveal it.
+Two checks argue against that.
+First, the rise in recorded substitutions is real rather than a logging change, since the play-by-play counts track an independent official measure of players used per game at r = +0.969.
+Second, restricting to denser logs does not flatten the trend at all: the correlation with year is +0.909 unrestricted, +0.909 among games with 18 or more substitutions, +0.911 at 20 or more, and +0.909 at 22 or more.

 **2025-26 is excluded**, because that season uses an incompatible feed format requiring a separate parser.